cferdinandi/adventure/content/rules.md

 As an adventurer, you’re going to get hurt from time-to-time.
 Cuts, bruises, and serious injury are a common risk.

 - **Health Points** (_HP_) represent a character's overall health.
-Each player starts the game with 6 HP, and cannot ever have more than that.
+Each player starts the game with 8 maximum HP.
+Your total HP can't ever exceed your max.
 - **Damage.** Any time a character is hit by a monster or seriously injured (from a fall, for example), subtract 1 HP (or more) from their total.
 Bigger monsters and threats may cause more damage.

 {{<callout title="Examples">}}